orchidsoftware/orchid.software/source/en/docs/javascript.md

 section: main
 ---

-The basis of the platform in terms of styles is [Bootstrap](http://getbootstrap.com/), and the browser executes the code [Hotwired](https://hotwired.dev), you do not need to use them.
+The core of the platform in terms of styling is [Bootstrap](http://getbootstrap.com/), and the browser runs [Hotwired](https://hotwired.dev) code.
+You can connect other libraries to your liking, but we recommend staying in this ecosystem.

 ## Turbo